Western Illinois University - Quad Cities - Academics

 - Complete applications will be reviewed and top applications will be forwarded to the Selection and Retention Committee.

-- Select candidates for the Department of Counselor Education will be invited to participate in a thirty minute “screening interview.”
+- Select candidates for the Department of Counselor Education will be invited (via the email address provided on their departmental application) to participate in a thirty minute “screening interview.”
 Those with complete applications but not invited for a screening interview will be notified in writing.

 - It is the applicant's responsibility to ensure that the Department of Counselor Education and the School of Graduate Studies have your current mailing address, telephone number, and e-mail.
 Failure to provide current information and/or check for messages/letters may result in a missed opportunity.
 Please do not ask for an exception.